-Whether or not our image of what happens next is informed by the scene in the movie, "The Ten Commandments," or perhaps some vivid church-school texts, it's easy to think that the people suddenly fall into a loud and raucous orgy before their new false (and foreign!) god, a great golden calf, a work of human hands that they decide to worship instead of the God who has been with them since the days of their ancestors, Abraham and Sarah, the faithful God who heard their cries, freed them from slavery, provided them a leader, a covenant, and the promise of a new home.
-We might think that we would never do something so…primitive, so crazed, so uncivilized.
-So terribly, and clearly, wrong.
+Whether or not our image of what happens next is informed by the scene in the movie, "The Ten Commandments," or perhaps some vivid church-school texts, it's easy to think that the people suddenly fall into a loud and raucous orgy before their new false (and foreign!) god, a great golden calf, the work of human hands.

 An ancient but current problem

-(Whether Christians actually pay much attention to the second and third Commandments is an entire sermon in itself: is the Sabbath kept holy?
-Is God's name not regularly taken in vain?)
+Now, whether Christians actually pay much attention to the second and third Commandments is an entire sermon in itself: Is the Sabbath indeed kept holy?
+Do we not regularly take God's name in vain?